SproulHimself/the_clapper/README.md

 # The Clapper

-## Automated clapper for Medium.com
+## Automated clapper for our blogs

 ### Get those hands clappin'